scalawithcats/scala-with-cats/src/pages/type-classes/cats.md

 In this book we will use specific imports to show you exactly which instances and syntax you need in each example.
-However, this is doesn't add value in production code.
+However, this doesn't add value in production code.
 It is simpler and faster to use the following imports:

 - `import cats._` imports all of Cats' type classes in one go;